uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/parallel_range_api.rst

 and cannot be called with explicitly specified template arguments. [*Note*: A typical implementation uses predefined function objects which static function call operators have the required signatures. -- *end note*]

-The following differences to the standard C++ serial range algorithms apply:
+The following differences to the standard C++ range algorithms apply:

 - Parallel range algorithms cannot be used in constant expressions.
 - The oneDPL execution policy parameter is added.